Default ALM strategies

 We now move to a simplified analysis of the maturity distribution of assets and liabilities on a bank balance sheet in anticipation of expected yield curve shifts.
-We use a stylzed template (shared below) to review the maturity distribution of assets or liabilities for a given interest rate scenario.
-Our objective is to review the tool kit of established ALM responses to common interest rate outlook changes.
+We use a stylized template (shared below) to review the maturity distribution of assets or liabilities for a given interest rate scenario.
+Our objective is to review the tool kit of established ALM strategies and responses to common interest rate outlook changes.

-Using the stylized ALM template.
+Using the stylized ALM template to illustrate ALM Strategies

 How do we put the template to work?
 Here is an initial list of questions that we would like to answer:

-b) How does changing the same distribution impact future earnings.
+b) How does changing the same distribution impact future earnings?

-An Ideal ALM maturity distribution for a given interest rate scenario?
+ALM Strategies – Is there an ideal ALM maturity distribution for a given interest rate scenario?

 Bank ALM Scenarios – Interest rates expected to rise.

 Once we lock in ourselves and rates rise a new question arises.
-If we managed to do a mark to market at fair value of liabilities, at the new rates, there should be a mark to market gain (loss) on the liability account.
+If we managed to do a mark to market at the fair value of liabilities, at the new rates, there should be a mark to market gain (loss) on the liability account.
 Even though regulatory frameworks do not allow us to mark down deposits to reflect interest rate changes, there is certainly an opportunity cost gain by paying lower than the average market rate for deposits.

 Between 1978 and 1981, short term interest rates in the US rose from 7% all the way up to 21%.
 Longer term rates (yields on 10 year bonds) did not rise by as much but still moved from 7% to just under 13%.
-If in 1978 we had access to a interest rate oracle, our original deposit profile would shift from figure below to the figure that follows immediately after.
+If in 1978 we had access to an interest rate oracle, our original deposit profile would shift from the figure below to the figure that follows immediately after.